Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## Introduction

 The AMD Versal&trade; adaptive SoC AI Engine-Machine Learning (AIE-ML) series has emerged in response to the surging demand for machine learning and compute-intensive applications.
 This groundbreaking architecture integrates the AIE-ML, the dual-core Arm® Cortex®-A72, Cortex-R5F processor (PS), and leading-edge programmable logic (PL), interconnected through a high-bandwidth NoC.
 Collaboratively, the AIE-ML and PL synergize their unique capabilities to efficiently tackle specific functions.
 Crafted with a customized memory hierarchy, AI interconnect's multi-cast stream capability, and extensive support for AI-optimized vector instructions, the Versal adaptive SoC AIE-MLs are optimized for diverse compute-intensive applications.
-These systems notably outshine in areas such as machine learning inference acceleration within data center applications, achieving deterministic latency and minimal neural network latency while delivering outstanding performance per watt.
+These systems excel in areas such as machine learning inference acceleration within data center applications.
+They achieve deterministic latency and minimal neural network latency while delivering outstanding performance per watt.

-This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AI Engine-ML and PL, including block RAM.
+This tutorial uses the LeNet algorithm.
+It implements a system-level design to perform image classification using the AI Engine-ML and PL, including block RAM.
 The design demonstrates functional partitioning between the AI Engine-ML and PL.
 It also highlights memory partitioning and hierarchy among Memory tile, DDR memory, PL (block RAM) and AI Engine-ML memory.

 The tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal adaptive SoC system integration.
 You can modify the provided Makefile to suit your needs in a different context.

 ### Objectives

-After completing the tutorial, you should be able to:
+After you complete the tutorial, you can do the following:

 * Build a complete system design by going through the various steps in the AMD Vitis&trade; unified software platform flow, including creating the AI Engine-ML Adaptive Data Flow (ADF) API graph, compiling the A72 host application and compiling PL kernels, using the Vitis compiler (V++) to link the AI Engine-ML and HLS kernels with the platform and packaging the design.
-You will also be able to run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator.
+You can also run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator.
 * Develop an understanding of Convolutional Neural Network (CNN) layer details using the LeNet algorithm and understand how the layers map into data processing and compute blocks.
 * Develop an understanding of the kernels developed in the design; AI Engine-ML kernels to process fully connected convolutional layers and PL kernels to process the input rearrange and max pool and rearrange functions.
 * Develop an understanding of memory tiles and configuration of the shared buffer.
 * Develop an understanding of the AI Engine-ML IP interface using the AXI4-Stream interface.
 * Develop an understanding of memory hierarchy in a system-level design involving DDR memory, PL block RAM, and AI Engine-ML memory.
-* Develop an understanding of graph control APIs to enable run-time updates using the run-time parameter (RTP) interface.
+* Develop an understanding of graph control APIs to enable runtime updates using the runtime parameter (RTP) interface.
 * Develop an understanding of performance measurement and functional/throughput debug at the application level.

 <details>